 Get a Free Quote

-I always have an eye out for linguistic curiosities that might entertain readers of this blog, so this week I bring you a round-up of talking parrot news!
+I always have an eye out for linguistic curiosities that might entertain readers of this blog, so this week I bring you a round-up of talking parrot news (as a little bird told me to)!
 The first story that caught my eye was about Nigel, an African Grey parrot, who spoke with a British accent mimicking his owner Darren Chick (you couldn’t make this up).
 Nigel went missing from Mr Chick’s California home, only to be returned to him four years later speaking Spanish.
 It turned out that Nigel had been acquired by another family at a garage sale and that Nigel (now renamed Morgan) had learned Spanish from the family’s Guatemalan grandparents.
 In a touching denouement to the tale, Mr Chick decided to let Nigel/Morgan stay with his new family, where he could continue his bilingual dialogue.

 It turns out that parrots talk for very similar reasons to humans: peer pressure.
 In the wild, parrots mimic other members of the flock to communicate information.
 In captivity, their human owners become their sole source of interaction and parrots use their hearing and imitation skills to form a social bond.
 The birds want to fit in and, if deprived of sensible parrot conversation, they just make the best of it and communicate with humans instead.
-And they are extremely good at it.
+And they are extremely good at it (as a little bird told me; sorry).

 Their uncanny mimicry skills sometimes get parrots into trouble, as the owners of Lincolnshire Wildlife Park discovered when five of their newly acquired parrots took to swearing at the visitors.
 Luckily, most people seem to have been entertained rather than offended by the verbal onslaught.
 “When a parrot tells you to f*** off, it amuses people very highly”, says CEO Steve Nichols.
 Nevertheless, the birds have now been separated so they don’t “set each other off”.